 Assessing the Situation

 After checking out the entrance point we surveyed the area in the house and outside to see what the best course of action was.
-It happened to be from both sides of the wall unfortunately which mean drilling a hole from the outside and most likely breaking into the wall from inside the house.
+The best approach happened to be from both sides of the wall unfortunately, which meant drilling a hole from the outside and most likely breaking into the wall from inside the house.
 You can see the damage below in the gallery.

 Back to the story.